2017/2018 Arctic OMPS and MERRA-2 Ozone

 polar cap ozone

 The minimum ozone is found from total ozone satellite measurements north of 40°N. No interpolation of missing values is performed.
 This means that the actual minimum value on a day may be estimated too high, especially in the polar night region.
-(Plot is shown for 1 December–31 May.)

 The maximum ozone is found from total ozone satellite measurements north of 40°N. No interpolation of missing values is performed.
 This means that the actual maximum value on a day may be estimated too high, especially in the polar night region.
-(Plot is shown for 1 December–31 May.)

 The Arctic winter stratosphere is much more dynamic than the Antarctic winter stratosphere.
 The position and size of the polar vortex plays a vital role the amount and distribution of total column ozone.
 Very low temperatures are needed to form polar stratospheric clouds (PSCs).
 Chlorine gases react on the surface of these PSCs to release chlorine into a form that can easily destroy ozone.
 There is generally about half the area of PSCs and there is much less loss of ozone in the Arctic than in the Antarctic.

 The data starting from November 2004 through June 2016 are from the OMI instrument (KNMI / NASA) onboard the Aura satellite.
 They are the OMTO3d that have been processed in a manner similar to the TOMS data from earlier years.